Anaplasma, Ehrlichia, Rickettsia infections

 Another study has explored the associations between Ehrlichia spp. or A. phagocytophilum infections and anaemia, but no significant associations were detected (Ishak et al., 2006).

-Blood PCR analysis is a sensitive and specific method for confirming diagnosis at the onset of acute clinical signs before starting therapy when antibody testing is usually still negative (Foley et al., 2003; Lappin et al., 2015).
-Because of overlapping clinical signs and possible co-infections, the use of genus-inclusive primers for Ehrlichia–Anaplasma and Rickettsia spp. genera in PCRs are preferred followed by sequencing of any resulting PCR products to determine the infecting species (Allison and Little, 2013).
-Nested protocols or real-time assays may be more sensitive options for molecular detection of rickettsaemia although sensitivity ultimately depends upon PCR design (Allison and Little, 2013).
+Blood PCR analysis is a sensitive and specific method for confirming diagnosis at the onset of acute clinical signs when antibody testing is usually still negative (Foley et al., 2003; Lappin et al., 2015).
+Because of overlapping clinical signs, the use of genus-inclusive primers for Ehrlichia–Anaplasma and Rickettsia spp. genera in PCRs has been suggested followed by sequencing of any resulting PCR products to determine the infecting species (Allison and Little, 2013).
+However, a recent study demonstrated that some genus-specific PCRs also detect Pseudomonas sequences and may lead to false positive results that may only be recognized after sequencing analysis (Hofmann-Lehmann et al., 2016).
+Alternatively, the use of species-specific real-time TaqMan assays may be faster and more sensitive options for the molecular detection of rickettsaemia.
+Samples for microscopic detection or PCR should be collected prior to the initiation of antibiotic treatment.

 Doxycycline is the first choice antibiotic for treating rickettsial infections.
 It is administered at 10 mg/kg orally q24 for 28 days.
 Clinical improvement is seen in the first 24-48 hours unless co-infections not susceptible to doxycycline are present such as protozoal vector-borne agents, or if other complications develop such as severe bleeding.
 Animals generally respond well to treatment but may remain persistently infected.